 Studies show that 3-5 grams of glycine taken with meals can help control insulin and blood sugar in those with type 2 diabetes (13).

-Glycine is not just for diabetics.
-It can help you and I control our blood sugar better too.
+Glycine health benefits are not just for diabetics.
+Glycine can help you and I control our blood sugar better too.

 Researchers show that taking 5g of glycine in the morning optimizes insulin levels in those who have a family history of type 2 diabetes.
 You could say these individuals are predisposed to diabetes (14).